tobraha/dattoCheck/README.md

+# So Long, Friends

+### _10 January, 2022_

+As I am entirely oblivious to how many people might be using this tool, I say to anyone who might come across this:

+Due to a few recent shifts of employers and a couple of role changes, I find myself without access to a Datto Partner Portal account.
+That said, I will be archiving this repository as of today.

+If you do use this tool and need some assistance, I will always be happy to help.
+Contact me here on GitHub or via email, which is on my [GitHub profile](https://github.com/tobraha).

+Sincerely,
+-Tommy

 # Overview

 The purpose of this is to automate a daily check of a fleet of Datto Appliances using Datto's REST API.
 I used to